sparkwebdev/stevenpark.co.uk/src/posts/blog/2020-08-08-lockdown-front-end-dev-resources-tutorials-quizzes.md

 - [RegexOne](https://regexone.com/) — Learn Regular Expressions
 - [BrowserStack Summer of Learning](https://www.browserstack.com/events/summer-of-learning) — A 5-part webinar series on test automation
 - [How Browsers Work](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/) — Behind the scenes of modern web browsers (old article but still useful)

-## UX & Design

-- [The Guide to Design](https://start.uxdesign.cc/) — There are no magic formulas in design.
-But if you are looking for guidance, here's a starting point.
-- [Can't Unsee](https://cantunsee.space/) — Visual quiz to test your design eye
-- [UX Crash Course](https://thehipperelement.com/post/75476711614/ux-crash-course-31-fundamentals) — 31 Fundamentals of UX (old article but still useful)
-- [Laws of UX](https://lawsofux.com/) — more UX design priciples
-- [Daily UI](https://www.dailyui.co/) — Design Challenge, Inspiration, and Resources